MigashaneVictoire/new_york_city_dog_bites/README.md

     - Use human-based splitting.

   * Explore the data
-    * Use datetime resampling to explore diffent instances.
+    * Use datetime weekly resampling to explore diffent instances.
         * Are there any noticeable trends in the number of dog bites over time?
         * Do dog bites exhibit seasonal patterns?
 Are certain months or seasons associated with a higher number of incidents?
         * Are there specific days of the week when dog bites are more frequent than others?
 Do weekends or weekdays show different patterns?
-        * **What impact does dog bite have in differnt locations?
+        * What impact does dog bite have in differnt locations?
-        * Is there a relationship between volatile acidity and free sulfur dioxide?

-  * Develop a model to predict wine quality score
-    * Use accuracy as my evaluation metric.
-    * Baseline will be the mode of quality score.
-    * Target variable was binned to improve model performance.
-        * Low Score Wine: Quality Score of 5 and Lower
-        * High Score Wine: Quality Score of 6 and Higher

   * Make conclusions.

 # Data Dictionary